Practical Examples of Method Overloading

 Benefits

-- Handles different argument types and counts.
+- Able to work with different argument types as well as counts.

-- Works well for more complex scenarios.
+- Good for more complex situations.

 Limitations of This Approach

-- Requires installing a third-party library.
+- Needs third-party library.

 Example 3: Overloading Using Function Decorators